By Simon Gould

 Strength training is an important part of overall health and fitness.
 Even the CDC recommends you do 2 or more days of strengthening exercises every week.
 That’s part of the physical activity they say all adults need for important health benefits.
 This is in addition to the 75 minutes of running they recommend you do per week.

-Many runners and others who do cardiovascular exercise often neglect strength training and don't make it part of their routine.
+Many runners and others who do cardiovascular exercise often neglect strength training and don’t make it part of their routine.
 It has so many benefits.
 It helps you maintain weight by increasing the calories burned when you do normal activities.
-It helps preserve bone health and muscle mass which is vital as you get older.
-For runners it helps strengthen the support muscles that assist you as you run by preventing injuries.
+Also, it helps preserve bone health and muscle mass which is vital as you get older.
+For runners, it helps strengthen the support muscles that assist you as you run by preventing injuries.

 How often should I do strength exercises?